Kraptukrait/Electrical-engineering/README.md

 Year 2025/26

 ## 📖 About this repository
-Welcome to our class's central hub!
-This is where we collect everything we work on in class.
+Welcome to the epicenter of electrical engineering!
+Here we archive everything that worked in class—and sometimes even what didn't.

 * **Goal:** Quick access to all assignments.
 * **Format:** Code examples, explanations, and visual solutions.